Important Please Note

-- You will spend the next two days exploring the falls in depth, seeing them from both the Argentinian and Brazilian side.
+- You will spend the next two days exploring the falls in depth, seeing them from both the Argentinean and Brazilian side.
 The falls are two kilometres in length, and made up of 275 falls in total, some of which stretch up to 80 metres high.
-This makes them both higher than Niagra and wider than Victoria Falls.
-The Brazillian side of teh falls offers great panoramic views of them, while the Argentinian allows to you to get up close and personal with the powerful falls on boardwalks.
+This makes them both higher than Niagara and wider than Victoria Falls.
+The Brazilian side of the falls offers great panoramic views of them, while the Argentinian allows to you to get up close and personal with the powerful falls on boardwalks.

 - You can choose to get an even more exhilarating look at Iguazu via a zodiac boat ride below the falls or a helicopter flight over the top.

 - You will have the opportunity to meet one of the few remaining original inhabitants of the region, the Guarani, on a visit with your tour leader.